-For some people quitting smoking using the willpower method can potentially lead them into a life-long battle with cigarettes and quitting.
 Even in the periods when they don't smoke or don't smoke much, the old smoking habits, cravings and addiction could ambush them time and time again.
+So understanding and choosing the right way to quit smoking is very important

 Often the sad reality of the smoker who thinks "I can stop anytime I want" is that they never really manage to stop smoking entirely and during the periods of smoking less or not at all they might miss smoking and be a bit miserable.
 Over the years the process of quitting could become quite a marathon of misery.